polterguy/magic.data.common/README.md

 The basic idea is that everything that might be dynamically injected into your data access layer, should be consumed as `SqlParameters`, or something equivalent, to prevent SQL injection attacks towards your database.
 This is true for all arguments passed in as data for all slots in the project.
-The slot will in its specialized implementations return the ID of the inserted record if possible.
+The slot will in its specialized implementations return the ID of the inserted record if possible, unless you explicitly parametrize it with a **[return-id]** argument and set its value to boolean `false`.

 ### [sql.read]